 A large forest fire broke out this afternoon on the Camaldoli hill in Naples.
 The flames, visible from kilometers away, threatened some residential areas, but thanks to the timely intervention of the firefighters, no damage was caused to people or buildings.

-Firefighter teams, including with the help of aircraft, have worked tirelessly to put out the flames.
-Firefighting operations are still ongoing and the flames are visible for miles around.
+Firefighters, including aerial rescue teams, have worked tirelessly to contain the flames.
+Firefighting operations are still ongoing, and the flames are visible for kilometers.

 The ash spread throughout the neighborhoods of Soccavo, Pianura, Fuorigrotta, even reaching the city center.

-Although the fire was started intentionally, as confirmed by ongoing investigations, it did not pose an imminent danger to residential areas.
+Although the fire was started deliberately, as confirmed by ongoing investigations, it did not pose an imminent danger to residential areas.

 Mayor Manfredi reassures citizens: no danger for the inhabitants